What is a Computerized Maintenance Management System (CMMS)?

 How Does CMMS Software Work?

-Among other things, a CMMS system functions as a work order software to track maintenance orders and schedule tasks.
-It helps maintenance teams manage their workflows and minimize downtime.
-Through integrations with vibration sensors and other condition monitoring tools, a CMMS and its database also lets teams keep tabs around-the-clock on machine health and conditions, so they can implement condition-based maintenance.
+Through integrations with vibration sensors and other condition monitoring tools, a CMMS and its database also let teams keep tabs around the clock on machine health and conditions, so they can implement condition-based maintenance.

 Today’s maintenance managers rely on CMMS systems to level up their maintenance programs, streamline processes, and improve tracking and analysis of maintenance KPIs.
 A CMMS can also enable accurate documentation for maintenance activities, which is vital for heavily regulated industries subject to audits.

-In the end, a CMMS is a database, and information within supports a variety of functions across different teams.
+In the end, a CMMS is a database, and information within it supports a variety of functions across different teams.
 Those in operations or finance can benefit from visibility into inventory status or costs, supply contracting, and other maintenance functions.

 A CMMS can help organizations manage and streamline: